unalunsal/TimeSeriesAnalysis/README.md

 recursive("DEXUSEU", "FRED", 0.5, AIC)

 Calls the U.S. Dollar / Euro time series data from the FRED database which is publicly available data from the St. Louis FED.
-It seperates the data series into training and test sets at the ratio of 50% and by using only training set, it determines the optimum ARIMA(p,d,q) order while minimizing Akaike Information Criterion (AIC).
+It seperates the data series into training and test sets at the ratio of 50% and by only using the training set, it determines the optimum ARIMA(p,d,q) order while minimizing Akaike Information Criterion (AIC).
 Once it finds out the optimum orders for the ARIMA(p,d,q), it forecasts the first observation in the test set.
 Then it updates the traning and test sets by adding one observation to the traning set from test set.
 It recalculates the optimum ARIMA(p,d,q) order for the new traning set and then by using the new ARIMA(p,d,q), it forecasts the first observation in the new test set.
 Algorithm will keep doing the same thing until there is no observation left to add from the test set to the training set.